razvanmuscalu/systems-design-dictionary/kafka.md

 <br />

 - Supports partitioning of topic
-    - Multiple consumers with same consumer group assign themselves to different partitions
+    - Brokers assign multiple consumers with same consumer group to different partitions
         - Or consumers can receive from exact partition
     - Producers can send to topic or exact partition